python-discord/site/pydis_site/apps/content/resources/guides/python-guides/bot_presence.md

 ---

-The presence can be changed only when the bot is connected to discord gateway, so it can successfully send a `PRESENCE` gateway event payload to the gateway in order change the bot's presence.
-Most libraries allow to set the application's presence within the bot constructor!
+The presence can only be changed when your bot is connected to the Discord gateway.
+This is because it needs to send a `PRESENCE` gateway event but most libraries allow you to set the application's presence within the bot constructor!

 # How do I get these statuses and activities for my bot?